Analysis of Semi-Supervised Learning on Hypergraphs: Background

+Much of the existing theory for hypergraph regularization is discrete (combinatorial or probabilistic), often comparing hypergraph constructions to graph analogues (e.g.,~\cite{hypergraphGraph,jostMulas,chitra,jost,mulas}).
+Compared with graphs, less is known about large-data limits and recovery-versus-collapse regimes for hypergraph regularizers.
+Recent progress in this direction includes continuum-limit results for TV-type formulations in geometric settings~\cite{shi2025hypergraphplaplacianequationsdata}, which yield first-order (Sobolev-type) limiting regularization.

+Our work complements these developments in two directions.
+First, we establish discrete-to-continuum limits and well/ill-posedness thresholds for the hypergraph energies of~\cite{scholkopfHyper2006} on random geometric hypergraphs (see Remark \ref{rem:weights} for a detailed comparison with the neighborhood hyperedge model used in \cite{shi2025hypergraphplaplacianequationsdata}).
+Second, we introduce and analyze in the large-data limit HOHL, an alternative operator-based hypergraph regularization framework.
+Instead of assigning each hyperedge a single Lovász/TV-type interaction term, HOHL builds graphs from hyperedges of different sizes and regularizes through powers of the corresponding Laplacians.
+Thus the coupling induced by HOHL is multiscale and operator-based; it also leads to higher-order Sobolev-type limits.

-We note that asymptotic analysis of hypergraphs has also been studied in the context of stochastic block models, where the hypergraph is itself a random object sampled from a generative process conditioned on the node labels~\cite{NIPS2014_ca5fcdda,2da0e056-e747-371f-ab74-a1641e59236a}.
-This setting is fundamentally different from ours which focuses on the regularization of label functions on a fixed hypergraph.
+Finally, we note that asymptotic analysis of hypergraphs has also been studied in stochastic block model settings, where the hypergraph itself is random and sampled conditional on labels~\cite{NIPS2014_ca5fcdda,2da0e056-e747-371f-ab74-a1641e59236a}.
+This is fundamentally different from our setting, which studies regularization of label functions on a fixed (data-driven) hypergraph.

-Our proposed HOHL model builds on prior work on nonlocal Laplacian-based regularization~\cite{Stuart,weihs2023consistency,pmlr-v15-zhou11b,Merkurjev}, and introduces higher-order penalties by applying powers of the graph Laplacian at multiple scales induced by hypergraph structure.
-This unifies and generalizes ideas that have emerged in the graph neural network literature~\cite{NEURIPS2019_23c89427,AbuElHaija2019MixHop,monti}.
-Although (hyper)graph neural networks (see~\cite{besta2024demystifyinghigherordergraphneural} for a recent review) achieve strong empirical performance, they typically require extensive supervision, hyperparameter tuning, and often lack theoretical guarantees.
-In contrast, HOHL provides a theoretically grounded, architecture-free alternative that is well-suited for low-label regimes.
+\paragraph{HOHL and connections to multiscale regularization} Our HOHL model builds on higher-order Laplacian-based regularization \cite{Stuart,weihs2023consistency,pmlr-v15-zhou11b} and multiscale constructions~\cite{Merkurjev} on graphs.
+This perspective is related to multi-hop and neighborhood-mixing operators in the graph neural network literature~\cite{NEURIPS2019_23c89427,AbuElHaija2019MixHop,monti}, but in contrast to (hyper)graph neural networks~\cite{besta2024demystifyinghigherordergraphneural} our approach is architecture-free and comes with continuum-limit guarantees.